By Rhondalyn K. Peairs and Diane Galatowitsch

 Circa 1960, after Daniels left the Bon Soir, he hosted what he called "a spring series of supper soirees" at the L'Etang Supper Club in lower Manhattan.
 Daniels continued to perform around the city at clubs, parties, and festivals until his death.
 Daniels died at age 76 in the summer of 1984 at St. Clare's Hospital in Manhattan after suffering from a stroke.

-Access Restrictions: The Rex Madsen and Jimmy Daniels Photograph Collection is open and available for use.
+Access Restrictions: The Rex Madsen and Jimmie Daniels Photograph Collection is open and available for use.

 Use Restrictions: Copyright to these papers has not been assigned to the Amistad Research Center.
 It is the responsibility of an author to secure permission for publication from the holder of the copyright to any material contained in this collection.